 The career of our graduates is highly diversified in different sectors.
 Many of them are taking prominent positions, including

 - Secondary school principals

 - Professors / lecturers in local and overseas tertiary institutions

-- Chemists in the Government Laboratory
+- Chemists in the Waterwork Laboratory

 - Senior executive officers in chemistry-related businesses and industries

-- Researchers in scientific research-and-development sectors
+- Researchers in scientific research and development sectors

 HO Ka Ka

 I like the learning model of chemistry programme very much: we start with basic concepts and then apply these concepts to explain the phenomena we observe instead of full recitation.
 Outside the classroom, I have learned doing research in various research laboratories over the past two years.
-My store of knowledge was increased, my experimental skills were improved, and I learned how to get along with fellow students and academies.
+My store of knowledge was increased, my experimental skills were improved, and I learned how to get along with fellow students and academics.
 I also went to Lanzhou with classmates for exchange and participated in the Chemistry Olympiad, in which I felt the harmonious relationship between students and professors.
 Among the rest of many activities, the most impressive one is the seven-day Outward Bound Training.
 We rowed to an uninhabited island every day by kayak for hiking, abseiling and camping.
 We kept making breakthroughs and pushing ourselves out of the comfort zone.
 Next year I will be having an exchange in the United States and Sweden so as to gain research experience and international exposure to prepare myself for entering the sector of innovation and technology.